rparrett/bevy_bad_sdr_bloom/README.md

 This is probably a bad idea, but I took Bevy 0.9's bloom and

-- replaced all the 16-bit float texture with Rgba8UNorm
+- replaced all the 16-bit float textures with Rgba8UNorm
 - used a bunch of textures instead of mips

 So that it would work with WebGL2.